- What is lumbago?

 In the case of lumbago and a herniated disc of the lumbar spine (LS), affected persons suffer from pain in the lower back - but the causes and further symptoms are of different kinds.

-Under a Herniated disc of the lumbar spine (lumbar spine) is understood to be a insidious disease in which one or more intervertebral discs in the lower back - usually between the 3rd and 4th lumbar vertebrae or the 4th and 5th lumbar vertebrae - are damaged.
+Under a Herniated disc of the lumbar spine (lumbar spine) is a gradual disease in which one or more intervertebral discs in the lower back - usually between the 3rd and 4th lumbar vertebrae or the 4th and 5th lumbar vertebrae - are damaged.
 The intervertebral discs consist of a soft, inner gelatinous core and a firm fibrous ring that closes around the core.
 They act as a kind of "shock absorber" between the individual vertebrae and ensure the mobility and flexibility of your spine.

 In a herniated disc, the gelatinous core of the disc leaks out through tears in the fibrous ring and exerts pressure on the nerve roots and spinal cord.
 This leads to pain, numbness as well as weakness in various parts of the body such as the back and legs.